Planning a Greece itinerary? It sounds like the perfect Mediterranean escape to me!

 Hike from Fira to Oia

-The walk from Fira to Oia is an absolute must on your Greek island hopping itinerary.
+The walk from Fira to Oia is an absolute must on this Greece itinerary.
 The 10km volcanic trail is one of the best hikes in Greece.
 It leads you through stunning volcanic landscapes that look like something from another worldly plain.